jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 done
 ```

-To get the number of 16S rRNA reads that mapped, we can run the script
+To get the number of 16S rRNA reads that mapped, we can ran script
-`02-scripts.backup/06-16s_extraction_statistics.sh`, and copy the resulting file
+`02-scripts.backup/06-16s_extraction_statistics.sh`, and copied the resulting
-into our documents directory with
+file into our documents directory with

 ```bash
 SCRIPTS=02-scripts.backup/02-scripts.backup